-It is a gorgeous furniture store with grand old farmhouse pieces from large armoires to Danish-modern sofas.
-It smelled pleasantly of artisan candles and Clive Gray, the owner couldn’t have been kinder and more welcoming.
-This is when we found our dining table, a seven foot long and 100 or so year-old barn door converted into our dream table.
-This table has character, scratches paint splats; it’s rustic — and we must be crazy as we live on a budget in New York City — not exactly the definition of dining space.
+It is a gorgeous furniture store with grand farmhouse pieces from large armoires to lush leather sofas.
+It smells pleasantly of artisanal candles and Clive Gray, the owner couldn’t have been kinder and more welcoming.
+This is where we found our dining table, a seven foot long and century-old barn door converted into our dream table.
+This table has character, scratches, and paint splats, it’s rustic — and we must have been crazy as we live on a budget in New York City — not exactly the definition of dining space.

-We eyed it, ooh’d and awed but went home that night with an empty car.
+We eyed it, ooh’d and awed it, but went home that night with an empty car.
 Not that this thing would have fit in our car.

 The next morning we picked up a 12′ Penske and drove to Grayson’s.
 Mr. Gray chuckled as we noted that we just wanted to look at it again.
 He knew there was no way we were leaving without this thing.

-Three days and I don’t remember how many chapters of Game of Thrones’ audio book later we reached Amagansett.
+Three days and I don’t remember how many chapters of Game of Thrones’ audiobook late,r we reached Amagansett.